-Anxiety itself is a healthy condition.
-While the term generally refers to anxiety disorders, anxiety is actually a biological mechanism that helps you react quickly to dangerous events.
-Without anxiety, you'd often find yourself in dangerous situations, and you'd have a much harder time responding quickly to those dangers.
+Anxiety is linked to fear and the triggering of your fight-or-flight system.
+Fear itself is a natural, even healthy experience.
+Why?
+This refers to a biological mechanism that helps you react quickly to dangerous events.
+Without fear and anxiety, you'd often find yourself in dangerous situations, and you'd have a much harder time responding quickly to those dangers.

 Introduction to Free Floating Anxiety